-If you suffer from a psychiatric disorder that prevents you from maintaining a steady work life or interferes so significantly with your daily living that you can’t work, please contact nydisability.com and Attorney Daniel Berger’s Disability Law Office for help getting the maximum disability benefit payments you deserve.
+If you suffer from a psychiatric disorder that prevents you from maintaining a steady work life or interferes so significantly with your daily living that you can’t work, please contact the Law Offices of Daniel Berger for help getting the maximum disability benefit payments you deserve.
 Daniel Berger’s specialized law practice concentrates exclusively on helping disabled people like you learn about their rights and fighting to get them every dollar to which they are entitled.

 In both SSD and SSI programs, a benefit recipient’s disability needs to prevent them from being able to work often or consistently enough to earn as much income as the Social Security Administration’s (SSA)income eligibility cap.
 In this blog post, we’ll explain how mental and psychiatric impairments are fully recognized as disabilities eligible for disability benefits from the federal government.
 We’ll also cover some of the more common psychiatric disorders claimants suffer with and how to know if you too may qualify for disability benefits.